-Certain information designated as "Directory Information" may be disclosed without the consent or knowledge of the student unless the student has notified The Master's College in advance that such information is not to be released.
-"Directory Information" at The Master's College is defined as:
+Certain information designated as "Directory Information" may be disclosed without the consent or knowledge of the student unless the student has notified The Master's University in advance that such information is not to be released.
+"Directory Information" at The Master's University is defined as:

 The purpose of establishing this definition of Directory Information is to notify the student of the types of personally identifiable information included with this definition of "Directory Information" and to allow the student to prevent the disclosure of this information should he or she wish to do so.